 How to compare different online video platforms (OVPs)

 As mentioned above, the wide array of OVPs on the market can be confusing.
-It’s difficult to keep them straight, and Livestream and each Livestream alternative comes with pros and cons.
+It’s difficult to keep them straight, and Livestream and each Livestream alternative come with pros and cons.

 We recommend using a specific framework to help you make an informed decision.
 We’ll refer to this approach as the Jobs To Be Done, or JTBD, model, which the business industry uses widely.
 Under the JTBD model, you first ask yourself a deceptively simple question: what is the specific “job” that you are hiring (or paying) an OVP to support?